openvinotoolkit/openvino_tensorflow/examples/README.md

 $ ./build_cmake/examples/classification_sample/infer_image
 ```

-This uses the default example image that ships with this repo, and should
+This uses the default example image that is shipped with this repo, and should
-output something similar to this:
+output something similar as below:

 ```
 military uniform (653): 0.834306